-Circle supports the generation of sound via several hardware (PWM, I2S, HDMI) and software (VCHIQ) interfaces.
-It allows to capture sound data via the I2S hardware interface.
+Circle supports the generation of sound via several hardware (PWM, I2S, HDMI, USB) and software (VCHIQ) interfaces.
+It allows to capture sound data via the I2S hardware interface and via USB audio streaming devices.
 Furthermore it is able to exchange MIDI data via USB and via a serial interface (UART).
 The latter has to be implemented in the application using the class CSerialDevice.